saiakarsh193/CubeFace-Detection/README.md

 Accuracy of classification = 93%

 ### Running the Code
-To start the flask server, run the command
+To start the flask server using `python api.py` (whichever python version you are using).
-`python api.py`
 Then go to localhost (which is usually `https://127.0.0.1:5000`) to run the `index.html` file.